-If a student discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the College must weigh that request against the College's obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
+If a student discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into that incident be conducted or disciplinary action taken, the College must weigh that request against the College's obligation to provide a safe, non-discriminatory environment for all students, including the complainant.
 If the College honors the request for confidentiality, a complainant must understand that the College's ability to meaningfully investigate the incident and pursue disciplinary action against the alleged respondent(s) may be limited.
-Although rare, there are times when the College may not be able to honor a complainant's request in order to provide a safe, non-discriminatory environment for all students.
-The College has designated the following individual(s) to evaluate requests for confidentiality once a responsible employee has been notified of alleged sex/gender offenses: David Leedy, Dean of Students; Leticia Mosqueda, Title IX Coordinator; Nick Swedick, Deputy Title IX Coordinator; Megan Lassiter, Deputy Title IX Coordinator.
+Although rare, there are times when the College may not be able to honor a complainant's request to provide a safe, non-discriminatory environment for all students.
+The College designated the following individual(s) to evaluate requests for confidentiality once a responsible employee has been notified of alleged sex/gender offenses: David Leedy, Dean of Students; Megan Lassiter, Title IX Coordinator; Leticia Mosqueda, Deputy Title IX Coordinator; Nick Swedick, Deputy Title IX Coordinator.